-We've been working closely with residents of The Groves for the last 4 years through The Groves Regeneration Project, looking at ways to make this an even better place to live.
+We worked closely with residents of The Groves through The Groves Regeneration Project, looking at ways to make this an even better place to live.

 Local people have said they want:

 - less and slower traffic